-Also as a result of RADIAN's impact, several municipalities in Eastern Europe and Central Asia - including in Kazakhstan and Bulgaria - have committed their own new, renewed, or increased funding for local HIV or harm reduction services for high-risk populations.
+To build on the Foundation's investments, cities like Philadelphia in the U.S. and several municipalities in Eastern Europe and Central Asia - including in Kazakhstan and Bulgaria - have committed their own funding to sustain local HIV and harm reduction initiatives for high-risk populations.